 CubeSats, or nanosatellites, represent the next generation of spacecraft technology for space exploration and scientific investigation.
 Cubesats accelerate commercial and university innovation by reducing the cost of access to space, thereby expanding the range of missions and insights that are possible and enabling persistent Low Earth Orbit missions.

 Balloon Payload Integration enables the building of stratospheric balloons.
 These balloons are platforms that can often provide the same capabilities as satellite but at a much lower cost.
 Like satellites, these platforms can carry complex instrumentation but do not require a launch vehicle and can sometimes be retrieved fully intact.
-Missions that might be considered for a stratospheric balloon are earth observing, military sensor testing, and preparation for balloons on other planets.
+Missions that might be considered for a stratospheric balloon are earth observing and preparation for balloons on other planets.